5 Reasons the Gospel of John is Not Trinitarian

 But in the process of focusing upon these passages, apologists often neglect other statements in John that flatly contradict the very case they are trying to make.
 In this article, we will look at five key verses in the Gospel of John that should give any objective Bible student pause for thought.

-1. but now you seek to kill me, a man who has told you the truth that I heard from God.
+1. But now you seek to kill me, a man who has told you the truth that I heard from God.
 This is not what Abraham did. — John 8:40

-Jesus makes a simple yet profound statement about his identity: he is a man.
+Jesus made a simple yet profound statement about his identity: he is a man.
 More than that, he tells his opponents that he is someone other than God.
 The apostle Peter makes a similar unqualified statement at Pentecost, announcing that Jesus was “a man attested to you by God” (Acts 2:22).

 The common defense that Jesus is merely referring to his human “nature” imposes a doctrinal framework upon the text that was utterly foreign to his original audience.
 The doctrine of the Hypostatic Union, also known as the “Dual Natures” of Christ, arose long after the New Testament and was not finalized until 451 AD.